afuhflynn/note-taking-app/tasks.md

 ### Top priority

-[] Create, read, update, and delete notes
+[] Ensure that editor content changes or updates as current is changed accurately [] Create, read, update, and delete notes
 [] Archive notes
 [] Search notes by title, tag, and content